-Note 18: Contingent Assets Tax Reclaims
+Note 18: Contingent Assets

+Tax Reclaims

 Cumbria Pension Fund has potential claims against HM Revenue and Customs and some European countries for tax withheld on foreign income dividends.
-A leading professional services firm, acting on behalf of the Cumbria Fund, has continued to pursue these claims during 2014/15.
-The estimated value of claims still outstanding is £3.871m.
+A leading professional services firm, acting on behalf of the Cumbria Fund, has continued to pursue these claims during 2015/16.
+The estimated value of claims still outstanding is £3.938m (value in GBP at 31st March 2016, including MOD claim of £0.914m as mentioned below).

 These claims are made on the basis that within the European Union all member states should enjoy the same status.
 In respect of tax, resident investors should not be treated differently from non-residents.
 There have been some notable court cases such as Manninen and Fokus, EU Commission v Germany, Santander, and EU Commission v Portugal that have added to the strength of the argument.
-More recently the Spanish Tax Authorities have issued repayments to some Pension Funds and German law has been amended to remove discrimination by introducing withholding tax on dividend payments to German corporations.
-Whilst it is prudent for the Cumbria Fund not to make any assumptions, the Netherland settlement received in 2009, the Norwegian settlement received in 2010 and 2015, the Austrian settlement received in 2012 and the partial repayments received from the Spanish Tax Authorities in 2013 and 2014 lend some optimism as to the success of recovering additional income for the Fund in the near future.
+There were no repayments during 2015/16 and progress has slowed for both Fokus Bank (withholding tax) claims in France and for Foreign Income (FID) and Tax Credit (Manninen) Group Litigation whilst the application of and appeal against time limit decisions are debated.
+Whilst it is prudent for the Cumbria Fund not to make any assumptions, the Netherland settlement received in 2009, the Norwegian settlement received in 2010 and 2015, the Austrian settlement received in 2012 and the repayments received from the Spanish Tax Authorities in 2013 and 2014 lend some optimism as to the success of recovering additional income for the Fund in the near future.

-Further claims have also been registered in the High Court for potential tax recovery from HMRC in respect of manufactured overseas dividends (MOD's) on equity stock lent out through the stock lending programme.
-A final MOD claim for £0.144m was submitted in March 2015, taking the total claim value in excess of £0.915m, although no accrual was put in the accounts as the outcome is uncertain.
+Claims have also been registered in the High Court for potential tax recovery from HMRC in respect of manufactured overseas dividends (MOD's) on equity stock lent out through the stock lending programme.
+A final MOD claim for £0.144m was submitted in March 2015, taking the total claim value in excess of £0.914m. although no accrual was put in the accounts as the outcome is uncertain.

-The fees incurred to date for all the above tax claims regardless of the outcome total £0.423m, and have been charged as expenditure to the fund account in the appropriate accounting period.
+The fees incurred to date for all the above tax claims regardless of the outcome total £0.442m, and have been charged as expenditure to the fund account in the appropriate accounting period.